AnthonyD973/WebBL/README.md

 # WebBL

-An abstraction layer for Web 3D graphics
+An abstraction layer for Web 3D graphics.